klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getFilterLogs(filterId [, callback])
 ```

 Returns an array of all logs matching the filter with the given id.
-The filter object should be obtained using [newFilter](#newfilter).
+The filter object should be obtained by using [newFilter](#newfilter).

 Note that filter ids returned by other filter creation functions, such as [caver.rpc.klay.newBlockFilter](#caver-rpc-klay-newblockfilter) or [caver.rpc.klay.newPendingTransactionFilter](#caver-rpc-klay-newpendingtransactionfilter), cannot be used with this function.